 Pictured above is the poached Forelle pears appetizer.
 It consists of Forelle pears, blue cheese cream, candied walnuts, micro lettuce, and a pear vinaigrette.
 It was lovely.
 The poached pears with the blue cheese cream and the candied walnuts were magic in my mouth.
 I loved the balance of this dish.
 I would order this again in a heartbeat.

 Chris ordered the vanilla-poached Maine lobster last time.
-It’s a blue crab-ancient grains salad, spiced phyllo, tiny greens with a blood orange vinaigrette.
+It’s a blue crab-ancient grain salad, spiced phyllo, tiny greens with a blood orange vinaigrette.
 He enjoyed it.
 I didn’t taste this so I’ll take his word for it.
-He said that he would order it again and I believe that, by the time I looked up his plate was clean so it must of been really good.
+He said that he would order it again and I believe that, by the time I looked up his plate was clean so it must have been really good.

 Another option for an appetizer is an artisan cheese plate.
 These plates are usually cheeses picked out by the chef so I can’t remember what the cheeses above were.
 I remember all of them being tasty.
 It’s a plate of cheese though, so you can’t go wrong.
 I personally prefer my cheeses paired with desserts and wines so I don’t think I would order this as an appetizer again but that’s just me.
 If you enjoy your cheeses before dinner, then give this one a try.